jaedenHob/RayTracingTNW/README.md

 `npm install`
 then
 `npm run dev`
-when within the application directory.
+when within the application directory {/Ray Tracing/rayTrace$}.

 ## Or if you want to see it run on your computer.
 May take a couple of minutes for the site to start up.
 ## (WARNING ray-tracing is expensive and requires a strong GPU.
 I am planning in the future to have settings for adjustability)